 3. Melyssa Griffin’s Pinfinite Growth Sales Page

 Melyssa Griffin uses an information-heavy sales page to promote her course Pinfinite Growth.
 The sales page for the program includes details about the offering as well as videos, frequently asked questions, and testimonials.
 This type of content is found in the conversion and purchase phase of the marketing funnel as it gives audiences the information they need right before they choose to buy or sign up.
+(The sales page may also experience an SEO benefit from the descriptive content.)
 This would be considered bottom of the funnel.

 Now, let’s look at how these pieces of content can be repurposed to fill each of the marketing funnel stages.